molokwuvictor/semi-automated_k-clustering/README.md

   - **Angular Difference:** Computes differences in trends (slope) among segments.
   - **Temporal Penalty:** Disincentivizes cluster switching, especially on boundaries (i.e., prevents repeating clusters).
   - **Inverted-V Identification:** Recognizes a specific transient pattern which occurs in the early time region (ETR).
 This is an inverted-V, which indicates the strong wellbore storage on the left side of       the pattern and the weak wellbore storage on the right side of the pattern.
-- **Semi-Automated Cluster Selection:** Uses the Elbow method to provide a heuristic approach in finding the most suitable number of clusters.
+- **Semi-Automated Cluster Selection:** Applies the Elbow method, a heuristic technique, to find the most suitable number of clusters.

 ## Methodology